imlinus/addons/README.md

 # Addons

-Here are my personal firefox addons.
-I use firefox developer edition in order to run these.
+Here are a collection of my personal firefox addons.

-A collection of personal extensions used to enhance privacy, security, and the development workflow.

 > **Note:** I Use **Firefox Developer Edition** to run these extensions, allowing the use of unsigned developer tools.